Health Professional: Mold Frequently Asked Questions

 How can I respond to a mold problem?

 The first step is to identify and repair the moisture problem.
 Mold will not grow unless sufficient moisture is present.
 Small amounts of mold growing on visible surfaces can usually be easily cleaned by the homeowner.
 Care must be taken to control dust related to the cleaning and repair efforts.
 Larger amounts of mold may require more extensive evaluation, repair or replacement, and dust control.
 Professional assistance may also be necessary.
 For more information for homeowners, see the DHS basic mold information page.
-For more information on remediating commercial and school properties, see the EPA or NYC guidance on mold remediation (4,5).

 What are appropriate control methods for mold remediation?